-Dr. Rosemarie Rosell Professor of Biology
+Dr. Rosemarie Rosell Tenured Professor, Biology

 Dr. Rosemarie C. Rosell teaches general biology I and II, general biology laboratory I and II, cell biology, cell biology laboratory, Odyssey- the Freshman Year Experience course, Special Topics: Methods in Molecular Techniques, Special Topics: Research Methods in Biology, and junior and senior seminar.